nicolasfarias21/nicolasfarias21/README.md

 Hi, my name is Nicolas!

-- 🔭 I’m currently working with JavaScript, Node.JS and C#
+- 🔭 I’m currently working with JavaScript, Node.JS and React
 - 🌱 I’m currently learning React and Typescript
 - 📫 How to reach me: fariasnicolasofc@gmail.com -->